TheTestingMuse/thetestingmuse.github.io/_posts/2022-06-01-how-to-juggle.md

 To help with Prioritisation, I use several methods:

 1. If the task has an absolute Deadline (must be done by...)
 I assign it that date and I assign a When date (would like to do this on...) to give myself time to complete it
-2. I use the Eisenhower Matrix as nested Tags to help prioritise unscheduled tasks:
+2. I use the Eisenhower Matrix as nested Tags to help prioritise unscheduled tasks
+3. I add an "Eat That Frog" tag for the horrible tasks

 ## Notes